 WAC 173-219-340 Disinfection process standards.
-(1) Disinfection process: Class A reclaimed water.
-The engineering report must demonstrate, to the satisfaction of the lead agency that the proposed disinfection method consistently provides the required level of adequate and reliable disinfection to help preserve the quality of water delivered to the use site.
-All Class A reclaimed water generation disinfection processes must, in combination with treatment processes following biological oxidation, result in a minimum of 4-log virus removal or inactivation.
+(1) Disinfection process: Class A and Class B reclaimed water.
+The engineering report must demonstrate, to the satisfaction of the lead agency, that the proposed disinfection method consistently provides the required level of adequate and reliable disinfection to help preserve water quality delivered to the use site.
+All Class A reclaimed water generation disinfection processes must result in a minimum of 4-log virus removal or inactivation.
 The disinfection process may use any or all of the following:

 (a) Chlorine.
-Where chlorine is used as the disinfectant in the treatment process a minimum total chlorine residual of at least 1 mg/L, after a T{10} contact time of at least thirty minutes, based on peak day design flow is required.
+Where chlorine is used as the disinfectant in the treatment process a minimum chlorine residual of at least 1 mg/L, after a t10 contact time of at least thirty minutes, is required.

 The lead agency may require additional protections including defined concentration (C), time (T), or chlorine concentration multiplied by (CT) values as needed to protect public health.
-The lead agency may require a tracer study to determine contact times.